QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/file_transfer.md

 #### Upload To SMB Share

-You can use `copy` to upload a file to a SMB share:
+You can use `copy` to upload a file to a client SMB share:

 ```shell!
 PS> copy file.txt \\HOST_IP\share_name\path